NamitaMalik/E2E-testing-with-Protractor/README.md

    In case you want to play with multiple elements, you can use ```element.all()```.
 There are certain helper functions:```count()``` - which gives the number of elements, ```getIndex()``` - to get an element using index.

-   Well, now we can now test our **application** using **protractor**, meanwhile you can also checkout full working source code from here.
+   Well, now we can now test our **application** using **Protractor**, meanwhile you can also checkout full working source code from here.